 Black communities differed from region to region.
 They were divided along social lines, composed of persons from different economic levels, and maintained varying political philosophies.
 Black communities in the inner cities of the United States have traditionally differed from those in rural areas, etc. In The Negro Church in America, sociologist E. Franklin Frazier noted, "Methodist and Baptist denominations were separate church organizations based upon distinctions of color and what were considered standards of civilized behavior."

-Organized politically and spiritually, Black churches were not only given to the teachings of Christianity but were faithfully relied upon to address the specific issues which affected their members.
+Organized politically and spiritually, Black churches were not only given to the teachings of Christianity but were faithfully relied upon to address the specific issues that affected their members.
 For many African American Christians, black Churches have always represented their religion, community, and home regardless of denominational differences.
 Scholars have repeatedly asserted that Black history and Black church history overlap to be virtually identical.
 One of the First known Black churches in America was created before the American Revolution, around 1758.
 Called the African Baptist or "Bluestone" Church, this house of worship was founded on the William Byrd plantation near the Bluestone River in Mecklenburg, Virginia.
 Africans believed that only adult baptism by total immersion was doctrinally correct.

-Black people in America also supported the autonomy of their congregation to make decisions independent of the larger church bodies.
+Black people in America also supported the autonomy of their congregation in making decisions independent of the larger church bodies.
 Other early Black Church milestones included the Baptist and Episcopal denominations.
 The First African Baptist Church of Savannah, Georgia, began in 1777.
 This is said to be the oldest Black church in North America.
 Originally called the First Colored Church, the pastoral life of George Leile’s preaching is tied to its beginning.

 In 1787, Blacks in Philadelphia organized the Free African Society, the first organized Afro-American society, and Absalom Jones and Richard Allen were elected as overseers.
 They established contact and created relationships with similar Black groups in other cities.
 Five years later, the Society began to build a church dedicated to July 17, 1794.
 The African Church applied for membership in the Episcopal Diocese of Pennsylvania.
 The end of the Confederacy signaled freedom for millions of southern Black slaves and prompted the emancipation of the Black church.
 This started the emergence of the Black church as a separate institution.